Akash Fab Academy

 }

-// Send a string over serial
+// Function to send a string to serial port

 async function sendValue(value) {